cpursley/apipe/README.md

 |> limit(3)
 |> execute()

-# Query using chainable operators with select (without casting)
+# Query using chainable operators with select (without type casting)
 Apipe.new(GitHub) # using the client with casting enabled
 |> select([:id, :name, :stargazers_count])
 |> from("search/repositories")